turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo.md

 - Create a **private** repository and add your assigned instructor as a collaborator.
 (You cannot deploy private repositories to GitHub Pages; that's ok.
 If you'd like, at the end of the project, you can make your repo public in order to deploy to GH pages.)
 - Create a planning document where you outline your anticipated progress through the project.
 You can choose any format for this planning doc: Google Docs, a Gist, [GitHub Projects](https://github.com/features/project-management/), [Trello](https://trello.com/en-US), etc. You can add anything to this doc that will help you stay organized throughout the completion of this project.
 At minimum, it should include a timeline for when you'd like to complete each piece of functionality for the project.

+## Day One Deliverables
-**By EOD on Kick Off Day: DM your assigned instructor with two links: Your repo & the planning doc.**
+- **By EOD on Kick Off Day:** Complete [this project submission form](https://docs.google.com/forms/d/e/1FAIpQLSecGamPjyq0E5JDovjq4BZrhegv6ct3MeyO1uJaIgxSosK0wQ/viewform?usp=sf_link) to ensure your project manager has the links to your repo and the planning doc.

 ### Functionality